abreksa4/restful-unicorn/README.md

 ## Installation
 `composer require andrewbreksa/restful-unicorn`

+## Summary
+This helper for [Unicorn](https://github.com/abreksa4/Unicorn) allows for the easy creation of Restful controller classes with automagic route mapping.
+Simply extend `AbstractRestfulController` and pass an Application instance and an array of class names to `AbstractRestfulController::bootstrapControllers()` to get up and running.

 ## Notes
 See the test code and content of `public` for a better idea of how to use this helper.
 Better documentation is to follow.